STFlow: Data-Coupled Flow Matching for Geometric Trajectory Simulation: Related Work

 Although the above methods are relevant to geometric trajectory simulation, many real-life systems are stochastic or otherwise do not lend themselves to point prediction methods, for example due to their chaotic nature.
 Consequently, recent works have proposed probabilistic simulation methods based on generative models.
 We distinguish two main categories of approaches.
-First, autoregressive probabilistic models generate trajectories through a recurrent time-stepping approach, factorizing the distribution over trajectories $p(x^{0:T})$ as $p(x^0) \prod_{t=1}^T p(x^t \mid x^{0:t})$~\cite{SALINAS20201181,salzmann2021trajectrondynamicallyfeasibletrajectoryforecasting,gupta2018socialgansociallyacceptable, amirian2019socialways, Xu_2022, yildiz2022igpode, minartz2023equivariant, wu2024equivariantspatiotemporalattentivegraph}.
-Intuitively, this is similar to physics-based numerical methods that evolve the state of the system over time.
-Although such time-stepping approaches are in principle capable of real-time generation of indefinitely long trajectories, they suffer from error accumulation as the simulation horizon increases~\cite{sanchez-gonzalez2020, brandstetter2022mpnpde, minartz2023equivariant, Lippe2023pderefiner} and are difficult or impossible to parallelize during both training and inference, limiting their scalability.
-More recently, generative approaches that generate the trajectory as a whole have gained traction, with diffusion-based models being the most popular approach~\cite{gu2022stochastic,xu2023eqmotionequivariantmultiagentmotion,mao2023leapfrog, wen2023diffstg,han2024geometric}.
-However, these models need to learn a complicated mapping from uninformed Gaussian noise to realistic trajectory data, and lack inductive biases related to trajectories such, as continuity and inertia.
-In contrast, STFlow leverages a physics-informed prior that already captures such basic properties, thereby simplifying the training and inference procedure.
+First, autoregressive probabilistic models generate trajectories through a recurrent time-stepping approach~\cite{SALINAS20201181,salzmann2021trajectrondynamicallyfeasibletrajectoryforecasting,gupta2018socialgansociallyacceptable, amirian2019socialways, Xu_2022, NEURIPS2022_3be14af2, minartz2023equivariant, wu2024equivariantspatiotemporalattentivegraph}.
+Although this method is in principle capable of real-time generation of indefinitely long trajectories, it suffers from error accumulation as the simulation horizon increases~\cite{sanchez-gonzalez2020, brandstetter2022mpnpde, minartz2023equivariant, Lippe2023pderefiner} and is difficult or impossible to parallelize during both training and inference, limiting their scalability.

+Recent trajectory generative models that synthesize whole trajectories in one shot (e.g. diffusion-based methods) achieve high precision but typically rely on unconditioned Gaussian forward processes, increasing transport cost and requiring large numbers of denoising steps \cite{han2024geometric, Jiang2023MotionDiffuserCM}.
+Flow matching variants reduce this cost but predominantly still uses Gaussian priors or does not exploit conditioning information to construct the prior \cite{liu2022flowstraightfastlearning, albergo2024stochastic}.
+Finally, several recent models set aside efficiency by not enforcing permutation/time-shift symmetries \cite{sestak2025lamslidelatentspacemodeling, fu2025moflowonestepflowmatching} or use architectures whose time and memory scale poorly in trajectory length \cite{han2024geometric}.
+In contrast, STFlow explicitly uses a prior that conserves observed frames, reduces transport cost, provides a flexible design space for conditioning and pairs this with an efficient scalable spatio-temporal architecture, see the ablations (\S\ref{ablation}) and scaling experiments (\S\ref{analysis}) that quantify these benefits.